A proof of the Kuramoto conjecture for a bifurcation structure of the infinite dimensional Kuramoto model: Bifurcation theory

 This is also written as

-where the limit is taken with respect to the weak dual topology on $F_p'$.
-The main theorem in this section, which confirms the Kuramoto's conjecture, is stated as follows: \\[0.2cm] \textbf{Theorem 7.10.}\, For the continuous model (\ref{conti}) of the Kuramoto model, suppose that the function $g(\omega )$ satisfies assumptions (A1) to (A3),(A5) and (A6).
-Then, there exist positive constants $\varepsilon _0$ and $\delta $ such that if $K_c < K < K_c + \varepsilon _0$ and if the initial condition $h(\theta )$ satisfies
+where the limit is taken with respect to the weak dual topology on $\mathrm{Exp}_-'$.
+The main theorem in this section, which confirms the Kuramoto's conjecture, is stated as follows: \\[0.2cm] \textbf{Theorem 7.10.}\, For the continuous model (\ref{conti}) of the Kuramoto model, there exist positive constants $\varepsilon _0$ and $\delta $ such that if $K_c < K < K_c + \varepsilon _0$ and if the initial condition $h(\theta )$ satisfies

 for $j = 1,2,\cdots $, then the order parameter $\eta (t)$ tends to the constant expressed as